hansel-reinhart/codex-amiatinus/group-resources/README.md

 4. Watch and enjoy the development of the project!

+## Formatting quick tips

+1. For nomina sacra (sacret abbreviations) use [Combining Overline u0305] diacritic over the entire abbreviation. i.e. D̅N̅S̅

+2. For words abbreviated at the end of a line, use [Combining Overline u0305] diacritic over the final character. i.e. DECIM̄

+3. For anything NOT APART OF THE TEXT such as notes or verse markers, put the text between { }. i.e. {verse 1-2}

+4. For corrections THAT ARE APART OF THE TEXT such as word inserts, or character inserts, put the text between ( ). i.e. PA(T)RARAT. **Note: Do not correct any typos, preserved misspelt words.
+This is only for corrections done by the manuscript scribe.**

 ## Volunteer page allocation

 **Proof reading each submitted page** [Hans] & [Cæsar]